dborzov/bondonnaise/README.md

 ```

 # Algorithm
+We read the csv to:
+1) make a list of corporate bonds
+1) make the list of unique values for unique government bond's terms
-We read the csv and load all the dcitionaries for government bonds in a hash table `bonds_gov`:
+3) load all the government bonds in a hash table `bonds_gov` with the term value used as key:
 ```
 bonds_gov dict[float(bond's term)]-> list of bonds with this term
 ```
-and the list of unique values for unique government bond's terms.
+Using a list accounts for the possibility of government bonds with the same term value.

-We then traverse through the list of corporate bonds to identify the closest smaller and higher value with a binary search:
+We then traverse through the list of corporate bonds to identify the closest smaller and higher value of government bond terms with a binary search:
 ```
 low = 0; high = len(l)-1
 while low +1 < high: